 May 28th 2020: Virtual Conference Workshop Announcement

 The Special Interest Research Group (SIRG) on the Social Neuroscience of Human Attachment (SoNeAt) is announcing a virtual conference workshop on “70 Years of Attachment Research: A Multidisciplinary Social Neuroscience Perspective” to be held on August 12 and 13, 2020.
 Please see here for more information.
+A summary of the workshop can be found here.

 May 2nd 2020: Preprint Available